gregmoille/pyLLE/docs/tutorial.rst

     solver.RetrieveData()

+Here a attribute called *.sol* is created, corresponding to a dictionary where all the different data can be easily retrieved if needed.

+|

 We can finally start to plot the result of the simulation.
 One can start with a complete overview of the simulation, were a spectral and a temporal map Vs the LLE step is displayed in addition to the comb power Vs the LLE step